-Brand Reputation Management is “Why” every brand need a marketing crisis plan.
+Brand Reputation Management is “Why” every brand needs a marketing crisis plan.

-Companies can be oblivious one day then playing the “what just happened” hot potato corporate boardroom game (a la Chipotle) the next day.
+Companies can be oblivious one day and then play the “what just happened” hot potato corporate boardroom game (a la Chipotle) the next day.
 In the past, a nicely worded PR piece about how the company is looking into the issue or a talking head on NBC Nightly News would have been enough.
-Today’s marketing companies and PR departments have minutes not hours or days or weeks to get out in front of potentially damaging and profit losing situations.
+Today’s marketing companies and PR departments have minutes not hours or days or weeks to get out in front of potentially damaging and profit-losing situations.

 So what’s a brand to do when a celeb goes rogue?
-The answer lately seems to be – fire them and try to put as much distance between the celeb and brand as quickly as possible.
-I have to assume that companies engaging with celebs and spokespeople have clauses outlining behavior which will terminate a contract.
+The answer lately seems to be – to fire them and try to put as much distance between the celeb and brand as quickly as possible.
+I have to assume that companies engaging with celebs and spokespeople have clauses outlining behavior that will terminate a contract.
 And even with these agreements brands are getting burned.
-Within a day or two Kathy Griffin was let go from her CNN New Years Eve hosting gig and Squatty Potty pulled its spokeswoman contract.
+Within a day or two, Kathy Griffin was let go from her CNN New Year’s Eve hosting gig and Squatty Potty pulled its spokeswoman contract.

 Will your brand be ready?